Don't Nod: Rebranding, Lost Records, and missing sales expectations (2022–present)

 On 31 May 2022, the company rebranded and changed its name to Don't Nod.
-Its third-party publishing side released its first game, Gerda: A Flame in Winter in September 2022.
+Its third-party publishing side released its first game, PortaPlay's Gerda: A Flame in Winter in September 2022.
 At The Game Awards in 2022, Don't Nod and Focus Entertainment revealed Banishers: Ghosts of New Eden, a spiritual successor to Vampyr.
 Don't Nod released the visual novel game Harmony: The Fall of Reverie in June 2023.
-At the Xbox Games Showcase that same month, Don't Nod announced the puzzle game Jusant which was released in October 2023.
+At the Xbox Games Showcase that same month, Don't Nod announced the puzzle platformer game Jusant which was released in October 2023.
 At The Game Awards in 2023, Don't Nod revealed the narrative adventure game, Lost Records: Bloom & Rage, the first title developed by Don't Nod Montréal.
-Its development team included members of the original team that made the first Life Is Strange game, and is meant to kickstart its own universe.
+Its development team included members of the original team that made the first Life Is Strange game, and was meant to kickstart its own universe.
 Banishers: Ghosts of New Eden was published by Focus Entertainment in February 2024.
 In September, Don't Nod told investors that Jusant and Banishers did not meet sales expectations and that they are reworking future releases so they can appeal to a wider audience.
+Benoît Gisbert Mora, deputy CEO, left Don't Nod in March 2024.
+Julie Chalmette, a former executive of Bethesda Softworks France and president of Syndicat des éditeurs de logiciels de loisirs, joined Don't Nod's board in May 2023; she was appointment deputy CEO in April 2024.